akalmykov/wp-content-copy-protection/readme.txt

 * Disables image drag and drop function
 * Disables 'Hold to Copy' function on most mobile devices
 * Displays a client-side error message when Javascript is disabled
+* Serves blank pages when JS is turned off in user browser (user is forced to enable JS)
-* Disables combo keyboard command (CTRL A, C, X, U, P) copy/paste/print/view source
+* Disables keyboard copy commands (CTRL A, C, X, U, P) copy/paste/print/view page source
-* Automatically removes the image link URL and defaults the upload settings to 'none'
+* The image link URL is automatically removed and defaulted to the ‘none’ setting in your image uploads (deters image theft)

-Donations - Help us Keep WP Content Copy Protection Alive

-Love our work?
-Please consider making a donation via [PayPal] (https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M986BXMFAH4KJ) as this would help us keep the WP Content Copy Protection plugin alive and updated !

-Alternatively, please support us by purchasing our WP Noob Security plugin here : https://sellfy.com/p/PH2n.
-This plugin auto creates a secured root htaccess file and is suitable for newly launched WP driven blogs.
+PRO Version included features :

+* Admin can exclude specific pages from being copy protected (all mouse and keyboard functions)
+* Admin can disable/enable copy protection for registered and logged in users (non-registered users are still blocked)
+* WPCCP is fully compatible with the latest WP versions (3.5 and 3.6 (Oscar))
+* WPCCP is fully compatible with all major browsers

+Wordpress Content Copy Protection PRO can be found Here : [PayPal] https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=59BWFE8ZNREBL

 == This Plugin will NOT ==

-1. Have any negative effect on your SEO
+1. Have any negative impact on your SEO
-2. Have any negative effect on your Advertising (such as Adsense) : Ad codes are NOT affected by this plugin in any way
+2. Have any negative effect on your Advertising (such as Adsense) : Ad codes are NOT affected by this plugin in any way !

 == Installation ==